bassforte123/pokeemerald-complete/README.md

 This Trait and Items branch combines the features found in Trait System an Multi Items to allow multiple abilities and held items to be used by your Pokemon.

+# New Feature (1.14.3)
+Duplicate passive item support added so holding more than one of a passive item can stack their effects.
+For example, two Charcoals will further boost fire attacks.
+Since this function might be overpowered, there is also an option to toggle it using the B_ALLOW_HELD_DUPES flag.
+This flag is disabled by default so this feature needss to be manually enabled.

 # Trait System (Release 1.14.3)

 This is the full release of the Multi-Ability function I'm calling the Trait System!